papyri/site-docs/leiden_plus.md

 		=>=D>

 Note that the pair of tags inside the recto/verso tags and directly adjacent to the text is the `<= =>` pair (see Document Division, ab)
+Please note that the sequence "<S=.grc" must always be present at the very top of the page.
+If it is deleted what follows can only be saved in Broken Leiden+. "grc" indicates the use of Ancient Greek as the language.
+This can, of course, be changed to the appropriate language, e.g. "la" for Latin. "<S=.language marker" must always be present.

 ***